Stephen Wroe

 Stephen Wroe (also known as Steve Wroe) is an Australian vertebrate palaeontologist, biomechanist, YouTuber, and science communicator.

 As a researcher, he is best known for his work describing and evaluating carnivores, especially measuring their bite force quotient.

-Currently, he is associate professor of the School of Biological, Earth and Environmental Sciences at the University of New South Wales, and also Conjoint Associate Professor at the School of Engineering, University of Newcastle (Australia).
+Currently, he is Professor in Evolutionary Biology at the University of New England (Australia)'s School of Environmental and Rural Science.

-Research
+Education

-He obtained a science degree at the University of New South Wales in 1991 and obtained a Ph.D. in paleontology at the same university in 1996.
+He obtained a science degree with honors at the University of New South Wales in 1991 and obtained a Ph.D. in paleontology at the same university in 1999.

+Career

+Wroe worked briefly as a research fellow at the Australian Museum before taking up a postdoctoral fellowship at the University of Sydney.
+In 2005 he was awarded a Queen Elizabeth II Fellowship and an Australian Research Council Discovery Outstanding Researcher Award in 2013.

+Below is a list of taxa that Wroe has contributed to naming: